Introduction to Freshwater Aquaculture

 Two main systems are used in freshwater aquaculture: pond systems and tank systems.
 Pond systems are often used for large-scale production.
 They are less expensive to set up.
 However, they require more land and can be less controllable.
 Tank systems, on the other hand, are more controllable.
 They are ideal for urban settings like Singapore.
 These systems can be indoors or outdoors.
 They allow for precise control over the environment.

 Each system has its pros and cons.
 The choice depends on factors like location, available resources, and targeted species.
+This is just like picking a good investment fraud attorney.

 Feeding and Nutrition